MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Systems Model

 Next, we illustrate the receiver of the BS.
 The BS antenna array simultaneously receives the transmitted symbols from $K$ users.
 Then CP is removed to eliminate ISI and OFDM demodulation is performed.
 During the pilot transmission, the BS estimates the channel $\hat{\mathbf{H}}$.
 Based on the estimated channel, MIMO detection is performed to recover the transmitted symbol $\hat{\mathbf{x}}$ during data transmission.
 The detected symbols undergo demodulation to recover the encoded bits $\hat{\mathbf{s}}$ according to the modulation scheme.
 Finally, channel decoding corrects transmission errors by exploiting redundancy from the encoder, restoring the original bitstream $\hat{\mathbf{b}}$.

 Building upon the aforementioned description of the MIMO-OFDM transceiver, we select critical yet challenging tasks including \textit{channel estimation}, \textit{MIMO detection}, \textit{channel decoding}, and \textit{multi-user precoding}, while ingoring the relatively trivial components (e.g., channel encoding, which requires only a matrix multiplication operation).
 The task selection aims to establish a unified FM capable of addressing the most demanding aspects of a transceiver.
 Furthermore, we incorporate \textit{user localization} as an essential task, given its fundamental role in 6G ISAC systems, a pivotal direction for next-generation wireless networks.
+The designed multi-task FM aims to handle tasks across various physical layers as comprehensively as possible.
 In the next subsection, we will formulate the selected tasks individually.